-Think back to when you first learned how to use email.
+Think back to when email first hit the workplace.
 Near instantaneous digital communication was, and still is, a marvelous breakthrough in technology.
-It revolutionized the way we communicate as well as how we work.
-A lot has changed with digital communication over the years, including the increased popularity of intranet applications, and one thing is becoming clearer … email is dead for work.
+It revolutionized the way we communicate and how we work.
+A lot has changed with digital communication since then, with numerous transformative technologies that connect employees to information even quicker.
+Platforms like intranet applications has highlighted a major realization: email is dead for work.

 So, what happened?